lamastex/mrs2/mrs-2.0/examples/StatsSubPav/CVOptMap/README.md

 # Prior-selected MAP or optimally penalized ML estimate

-The simulations are based on independent samples from Gaussian ixture density for comparison with Zhang's MCMC badwidth-selected KDE method.
+The simulations are based on independent samples from Gaussian mixture density for comparison with Zhang's MCMC badwidth-selected KDE method.

 TODO: For reliable L1-error computations beyond 5 dimensions one needs to simulate from piece-wise constant approximations to target densities.
 The code for generating samples for piecewise constant approx can be found in: